 are commonly associated with impotence, they are not usually the real case,

 but are a reaction to having impotence. ...more »

 An inability to achieve or maintain an erection is the primary symptom of impotence.
 This condition occurs to most men at some point in their lives but is only considered abnormal if it results in an inability to achieve or maintain an erection sufficient to complete sexual intercourse at least 25 percent of the time.

-Impotence can lead to other secondary symptoms that may include feelings ...more symptoms »
+Impotence can lead to other secondary symptoms that may include feelings of ...more symptoms »

 Although impotence is more common in older and elderly men, it should not be considered a normal part of aging.
 Impotence can often be treated successfully in men of all ages.

 The first step in treating the development of impotence is prevention early in life.
 Prevention measures include getting regular medical care so that diseases that can cause impotence, such as diabetes ...more treatments »

 Fear, embarrassment, and shame are key reasons that a diagnosis of impotence can be missed or delayed.
 In addition, many men do not seek medical care for a diagnosis and treatment because they assume that impotence is a normal part of aging.
 It is important to understand that impotence is not a natural part of getting older and that it often can be successfully treated in men of all ages.

 If ...more misdiagnosis »